Affine Supertrusses and Superbraces: Concluding Remarks

 \section{Concluding Remarks}

-In this note, we generalised trusses to supermathematics by defining affine supertruss schemes and their representing superalgebras, which we refer to as affine supercotruses; the latter are quantum heaps with a compatible comultiplication.
+In this note, we generalised trusses to supermathematics by defining affine supertrusses and their representing superalgebras, which we refer to as supercotruses; the latter are essentially quantum heaps with a compatible comultiplication.
+As `sanity checks', we have shown that abelian supergroups and (finite-dimensional) superrings provide examples of affine supertrusses.
+Thus, the category is far from empty.
 Via affine supertrusses, we constructed affine superbraces as a super-version of Rump's two-sided braces.
-Illustrative examples of affine supertrusses were given.
+Illustrative, though conservative, examples of affine supertrusses were given, including their associated Yang--Baxter maps.
+As a potentially physically relevant example, a super-Adler's map has been presented via an affine supertruss/superbrace and a Drinfel'd twist.